 |Long-Term Care Help||Yes||Yes||Yes||No||No||Yes|

-You’re guaranteeing an income stream for the rest of your life or a fixed period of time.
-One should consider annuitization as adding an extra layer of retirement income complimenting Social Security Income.
+You guarantee an income stream for the rest of your life or a fixed period.
+Therefore, one should consider annuitization as adding an extra layer of retirement income complementing Social Security Income.

 If an annuitant dies before annuitization occurs, what will the beneficiary receive?

-Typically the annuity’s account value will be distributed to the designated beneficiary in a lump sump sum.
-With that said, there are a few annuity contracts that will distribute the annuity’s value over a fixed period of time.
+Typically the annuity’s account value will be distributed to the designated beneficiary in a lump sum.
+However, with that said, a few annuity contracts will distribute the annuity’s value over a fixed period.